Basil Boulton: Leadership and advocacy for child health

 In 1977, Boulton led a campaign to improve pediatric and maternity services in the Victoria, B.C. region.
 At the time, services were split between two major hospitals, the former St. Joseph's Hospital and the Royal Jubilee Hospital.
 The result was a "single, well-equipped and staffed, integrated unit" at the new Victoria General Hospital.

 In 1980, together with former Deputy Minister of Health, James Mainguy, Boulton co-authored a comprehensive study of child health care in the Capital Region of British Columbia.
 As a result, all child health services throughout the region were coordinated years before regional Health Authorities were formed.
 The study also resulted in the creation of a Child and Family Ambulatory Unit at Victoria General Hospital, and the establishment of child and adolescent psychiatric services at Ledger House.

 In the 1990s, Boulton participated in a service mission as part of a Christian Medical and Dental Society delegation providing supplies and expertise to doctors in Cuba.
 The team worked with the Cuban Ministry of Health and Cuban doctors to improve the health and welfare of children in Cuba.

 Boulton was active on many boards and committees that promoted the interests of children, including the READ Society, which promotes literacy; and the Sail and Life Training Society, a Christian organization providing learning experiences to young people on tall ships.
 He chaired the British Columbia Medical Association's Child and Youth Health Committee, and served on its Council of Health Promotion.
 He also served as a director of the Greater Victoria Hospital Society.

 After retiring from medical practice, Boulton continued to advocate for children's health.
 For several years, he advocated for a bill of health care rights for children and youth in British Columbia, which he was working on at the time of his death.
 At that time, he was also working on a "pilot program in the schools that combined a mental health team, medical team, and educators to better support children."

 Municipal politics

 Boulton became increasingly active in the Township of Esquimalt, located on the west border of Victoria, British Columbia.
-He was elected to the municipal council, where he served from 1999-2002 and 2005 until his death.
+He was elected to the municipal council, where he served from 1999 to 2002 and 2005 until his death.
 In his role as councillor, Boulton continued to advocate for children in the broader community on the Capital Region Family Court Committee and the Action Team for Sexually Exploited Youth.